Moses Jacob Ezekiel: Rome studio

+Here also he made the acquaintance of Franz Liszt and Cardinal Gustave von Hohenlohe, the Papal representative of Austria.
+Thus, naturally, busts of these two famous men are included in Ezekiel's oeuvre.

 A lecture in his studio was attended by 150 people.
 He also hosted musicales there, where could be heard "the finest music by the greatest talent".

 Ezekiel occupied this studio from 1879 to 1910.
 After 30 years, the government "demand[ed] the possession of this part of the ruins as an adjunct to the National Roman Museum.
 On leaving there he was given by the municipal authorities the Tower of Belisarius on the Pincian Hill overlooking the Borghese Gardens, which furnished him a home for the rest of his years, while he took a studio and work rooms in the Via Fausta and just off the Piazza del Popolo."

 Personal life

-Although Ezekiel never married, he had a daughter, Alice Johnson (1859-1926).
+Although Ezekiel never married, he had a daughter, Alice Johnson (1859–1924).
 According to a census document of July 14, 1860, Alice Johnson was 10 months old, suggesting she was born in September 1859.
 She would therefore have been conceived at the beginning of 1859 when Moses was 14.
 Her mother was Isabella, a "beautiful mulatto housemaid" of his father.
 After graduating from Howard University, Alice became a schoolteacher and married Daniel Hale Williams in 1898, who was also mixed race.
 He became a prominent, pioneering heart surgeon.
 They lived in Chicago for much of his career.

 Isabella visited Moses in Rome with Alice, but returned shortly thereafter.
 Moses never refers to Alice in his Memoirs, and there is no record of any other contact between them.

 In 1872, in Berlin, he met Fedor Encke (1851–1926), the "illegitimate grandson of King Friedrich Wilhelm II of Prussia."
 Encke was a portrait painter later commissioned to do portraits of Theodore Roosevelt and John Pierpont Morgan, among others; he also painted Ezekiel.
 The pair "traveled together often and socialized with Europe's elites, including Hungarian composer Franz Liszt, French actress Sarah Bernhardt and Queen Margherita of Italy."
 Encke accompanied Ezekiel on a visit to the United States.
-According to writer Michael Feldberg, Ezekial and Encke had "a forty-five year homosexual relationship…that neither acknowledged publicly."
-About this relationship, Ezekial was always circumspect in his letters and memoirs, referring to Encke only as his "traveling companion" and "my dear friend."
+According to writer Michael Feldberg, Ezekiel and Encke had "a forty-five year homosexual relationship…that neither acknowledged publicly."
+About this relationship, Ezekiel was always circumspect in his letters and memoirs, referring to Encke only as his "traveling companion" and "my dear friend."

 Biographer Peter Adam Nash, in The Life and Times of Moses Jacob Ezekiel, describes Ezekiel as homosexual, but Nash does not produce any direct evidence for this; Nash's assumption is made from his research of Ezekiel's papers and of their social and historical context.
+Samantha Baskind's book about Ezekiel, based on six years of archival research and study, does not find any evidence to substantiate this assertion.